TL;DR

 Mistake

-Smart Bidding with <10 conversions monthly, or unrealistic target (e.g., target CPA $15 when current is $80)
+Smart Bidding with <10 conversions a month, or an unrealistic target (e.g., a $15 target CPA when the current CPA is $80)

-Solution: Return to Manual CPC or Maximize Conversions until you collect more conversions (30+ monthly).
-If already using Smart Bidding, change target to be more realistic (10-20% improvement, not 50%+).
+Solution: Go back to Manual CPC or Maximize Conversions until you collect more conversions (30+ a month).
+If you're staying on Smart Bidding, reset the target to something realistic (a 10-20% improvement, not 50%+).

 Category 8: Budget and allocation

-Budget allocation is one of most common mistakes in Google Ads audits — best campaigns are "Limited by budget", while bad campaigns spend full budget.
-That's like giving best salesperson least resources.
+Budget misallocation is one of the most common problems an audit uncovers: the best campaigns sit at "Limited by budget" while the worst spend their full budget.
+That's like giving your best salesperson the fewest resources.

-Red flag: Best performing campaign limited by budget, >30% impression share lost to budget, or bad campaigns spend 50%+ total budget.
+Red flag: your best-performing campaign is limited by budget, >30% of impression share is lost to budget, or underperforming campaigns spend 50%+ of the total budget.

 If you don't know how much budget to allocate per campaign or industry, read: How much does Google Ads cost.

-If you don't have 2-4 hours for full Google Ads audit, here's quick check covering 80% of most critical things.
-I recommend doing this quick audit monthly between quarterly deep audits.
+If you don't have 2-4 hours for a full audit, this 30-minute check covers 80% of the most critical issues.
+I recommend running it monthly, between quarterly deep audits.

 Pro tip

-Create Google Sheet with scoring for each category (1-5 scale).
-When doing monthly quick audit, just update scoring and track trend — is it going up (optimizations working) or down (new problems).
+Create a Google Sheet with a score for each category (1-5 scale).
+During the monthly quick audit, just update the scores and watch the trend — up means the optimizations are working, down means new problems are creeping in.

-I recommend scoring each category from 1 to 5, and tracking overall account health score over time.
-This helps prioritize actions, measure progress, and justify investment in optimization.
+Score each category from 1 to 5 and track the overall account health score over time.
+This helps you prioritize actions, measure progress, and justify the investment in optimization.

 | Score | Status | Description | Action |